craftedbygc/highway-kit/README.md

 })
 ```

-Where `'./highway` is the directory you chose in the installation process.
+Where `'./highway'` is the directory you chose in the installation process.

-Look inside the copied files to see the Highway setup
+Look inside the copied files to see the Highway setup.

+You will need to apply this to the standard Highway HTML structure.